IceCreamYou/Chrome-BigConsole/README.md

 Using [FirebugLite](https://getfirebug.com/firebuglite) is a possible alternative, but it has a number of limitations.

-## Pending improvements
+## Known issues

-- `console` functions log to the normal console instead of BigConsole.
+- The only `console` functions that log to BigConsole are `error`, `info`, `log`, and `warn` - and these only do so when called synchronously from BigConsole itself.
+(If they log to BigConsole, they will also log to the normal console.)
 It would be nice if BigConsole showed everything the normal console shows and vice versa.
-- It would be nice if large objects were printed in a collapsed format
+- It would be nice if large objects were printed in a collapsed format and only expanded when clicked on.
+- The pretty-printing of most objects takes up an unnecessary amount of space.

 ## Installation